 In sessions, I’ll help you understand how compassionate letter writing differs from keeping a diary or journal.
 While not complicated, there are steps you can take to make this a more effective tool.

 Using compassion-focused therapy with my clients has shown me time and again how powerful it is.
 It offers a path to emotional and physical healing.
-If you’d like to learn more, please feel free to set up a free test drive or send me an email. .
+If you’d like to learn more, please feel free to set up a free test drive or contact me at my London or Honolulu clinic.